-- Having enthusiastic staff who share their passion and excitement of books with children. - Book corners that are stimulating as well as being accessible for children - Using core books to plan for children's interests and class topics. - Children have the opportunity to read to an adult using levelled reading books once a week. - Children can choose a new book twice a week, as well as taking a story book home.
+- Having enthusiastic staff who share their passion and excitement of books with children. - Book corners that are stimulating as well as being accessible for children - Using core books to plan for children's interests and class topics. - Children have the opportunity to read to an adult using levelled reading books once a week and fully decodable books - Children can choose a new book twice a week, as well as taking a story book home.

-- Reading records communicate reading progress between home and school, and include teachers' and parents' feedback. - Having a range of quality books available in the classroom. - Having opportunities for independent writing in the classroom. - Using story props, story sacks, role play areas and displays to enhance core books. - Having well planned, shared reading sessions that all practitioners are confident to take part in. - Opportunities for children to learn from clearly modelled 'reading behaviours', for example, the recognition that print conveys meaning, the left to right directionality of English text, the purpose of punctuation and so on. - Involving parents in understanding the importance of early literacy though parents' workshops - Opportunities to retell and to act out stories using props and story maps. - Weekly visit to the school library. - Reception use "Bug Club" whereby children access a range of texts to read at home.
+- Reading records communicate reading progress between home and school, and include teachers' and parents' feedback. - Having a range of quality books available in the classroom. - Having opportunities for independent writing in the classroom. - Using story props, story sacks, role play areas and displays to enhance core books. - Having well planned, shared reading sessions that all practitioners are confident to take part in. - Opportunities for children to learn from clearly modelled 'reading behaviours', for example, the recognition that print conveys meaning, the left to right directionality of English text, the purpose of punctuation and so on. - Involving parents in understanding the importance of early literacy though parents' workshops - Opportunities to retell and to act out stories using props and story maps. - · Weekly visit to the school library. - Reception use Bug Club whereby children access a range of texts to read at home.
 Bug Club is an online reading scheme with a personalised website area for each child.
 It is to be used as well as the printed books we already have in school, but gives the children the chance to read e-books at the appropriate reading level.
+The children also use Reading Eggs as a means of continuous provision and the consolidation offered by Fast Phonics- though it is with fidelity that our teaching of phonics is mobilised through Phonics Bug.